xealits/TopTaus/Readme.txt

 TODO:
+- move path of plotter files and plots directory to cfg file and command line, respectively.

+- move full file path from sample.xml to the parser/plotter: idea is to manage it via config file centrally with each call of physicsAnalysis, and leave in the xml only the file name without path

-- Write a sed script for doing that in a single command soon.
+- Write a sed script for changing paths in scripts in a single command soon.

 - Change output file paths to be read from the cfg file soon.
 Soon.

-- Edit combineResults.sh to give as an input a user defined directory
+- Edit combineResults.sh to give as an input a user defined directory and eventually copy stuff

-- Integrate plotter and table actual calculation as an option of physicsAnalysis to run interactively.

 - btagmulticorrected splitting by leadjet/nlj/nnlj